 The highlight of the trip was a video conference as the King got the chance to chat with Lyn French, the owner of Gilberton Station and the five-star Gilberton outback retreat, who is a frequent user of the services offered by the RFDS.
 Lyn praised the RFDS after only earlier that morning her daughter had been flown to Townsville after being thrown from her horse.

-“She’s in the right place, the flying doctor will be looking after her” she reassured the Prince.
+“She’s in the right place, the flying doctor will be looking after her” she reassured the King.

-The Prince gave his best wishes for her recovery and proceeded to impart his riding experiences.
+The King gave his best wishes for her recovery and proceeded to impart his riding experiences.

 “Having come off horses so many times myself, the great thing is to get on again straight away” he offered.

-Robert, Lyn’s son provided entertainment for the Prince after he was told Robert was the eighth generation on the station.
+Robert, Lyn’s son provided entertainment for the King after he was told Robert was the eighth generation on the station.

-“You haven’t been sat on by a cow” queried Prince Charles.
+“You haven’t been sat on by a cow” queried King Charles.

 To which Robert replied “Nah” which he followed up with “I hurt my leg the other day”.

-Prince Charles finished off the call by stating “I’m very proud to be patron of the flying doctor, it’s a remarkable operation I think” and thanked Lyn “I only wish I had time come out to visit you”.
+King Charles finished off the call by stating “I’m very proud to be a patron of the flying doctor, it’s a remarkable operation I think” and thanked Lyn “I only wish I had the time come out to visit you”.

-The visit was concluded with Prince Charles touring inside the new B350 Super King Air with Pilot Phil Anderson, Dr Shelley Le Cong and Flight Nurse Maree Cummins explaining how the flying intensive care unit will be used to provide first class medical care on its essential trips.
+The visit was concluded with King Charles touring inside the new B350 Super King Air with Pilot Phil Anderson, Dr Shelley Le Cong and Flight Nurse Maree Cummins explaining how the flying intensive care unit will be used to provide first-class medical care on its essential trips.